melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 22: on at ~3:57, I believe I only swapped the two outer vatteries

 Also: aspens starting to turn.
 The last two weeks there were a handful of branches that had gone yellow; many more today.
 Still <5% though.

+### 23 Sept

+Phenology: basically done.
+Two of the five plants to visit were gone.
+Plant 1778 had one flower out but it was old (went from 131 to 113 in nine days...).
+No pollinator observations.

+19: off 10:52;30
+16: bad record (fixed during import?) on 11:15
+22: on 11:28
+2: somehow reading column is string? wtf; on 11:40
+6: was toppled on 9/14 (took an hour to fix); did not replace batteries; on around 12:43
+33: on 12:55
+25: on ~1:04
+39: on 1:16
+48: on 1:28:10
+77: on 1:40:40
+75: on ~1:49:40
+70: re-leveled after toppling; use times after ~2:07, lights still on so assume working well

+57, 63, and 67 seemed to be working just fine.

+The string issue for plot 2: TEROS gives an extra reading (at the beginning) when the soil temperature goes below zero (great!)
+This requires processing, but the data is retrievable.
+It means the soil moisture and the temperature raw readings get concatenated together into the temperature column.
+Some grep/gsub can fix this (taking advantage of the fact that onl six digits of the TEROS readings are recorded).
+But this will likely be a recurring issue.

+Seems like most *T* plants have dropped seed, but not all.
+I collected for ~20 minutes in the middle part of the South meadow.
+May be able to do one more day of collecting.
+It may be tough to find fruit in the shade.

+###